Thai food is renowned across the world for its spicy, tangy, sweet and tasty flavours. It’s a big favourite back home in the UK and rightly so.

 Another Thai sweet thing.
 I believe this is more often served for breakfast.
 At least that’s what my Thai friend’s told me.
 It’s basically sweet coconut lightly fried into this small cup shape.
 They are bite-sized, and slightly chewy.

 11. Tom Yum Goong

-A classic Thai dish, we absolutely love this delicious spicy and sour soup with prawns.
+A classic Thai dish, we absolutely love this deliciously spicy and sour soup with prawns.
 It can vary in strength, sometimes it can taste quite lemongrass-y, other times super spicy.
 Just remember that most of the ingredients are there for flavour only.
-Don’t eat the lemongrass, galangal (ginger looking thing), and kaffir lime leaf.
+Don’t eat the lemongrass, galangal (ginger-looking thing), and kaffir lime leaf.

 12. Thai-style Chicken and Cashew Nuts